naveen5635/naveen5635/README.md

 - 🗺 Experience in Designing with Canva and VN
 - 💪🏼 Future Goals: Enjoy Life, Create a better living for other's
 - ⚡  Fun fact: I love to play eSports.
-- ✌️  Created 5+ Python project's, 2+ App's and took Seminar's on MANET.
+- ✌️ Created 5+ Python project's , 2+ App's and took Seminar's on MANET

 ### Things that I'm currently working on  👨‍💻